department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/connected-apps/use-cases/view-and-disconnect-apps.md

 ### User has apps connected - view and disconnect apps

-- If a user already has apps connected, the user will see a list of their apps.
+- If a user already has apps connected, they will see a list of their apps.
 	- [Desktop mock-up](https://www.sketch.com/s/479aa6d6-a7a7-4d82-acf1-c06a6699655e/a/dl71Zrn)
 	- [Mobile mock-up](https://www.sketch.com/s/479aa6d6-a7a7-4d82-acf1-c06a6699655e/a/qeE9kQk)
 - Each app will have a button to Disconnect the app.
-- Selecting this button will prompt an alert that asks the user to confirm their choice to disconnect the app.
+- Selecting this button will prompt an alert asking the user to confirm they'd like to disconnect the app.
 	- [Desktop mock-up](https://www.sketch.com/s/479aa6d6-a7a7-4d82-acf1-c06a6699655e/a/JnmMD8G)
 	- [Mobile mock-ups](https://www.sketch.com/s/479aa6d6-a7a7-4d82-acf1-c06a6699655e/a/OmlYekq)